Martin-Nyaga/fast_statistics/README.md

 ## Usage

-Given you have some 2-dimensional data:
+Given you have some multivariate (2-dimensional) data:
 ```ruby
 data = [
   [0.6269, 0.3783, 0.1477, 0.2374],